Luis-Mayer/process-knowledge-graph/README.md

 ## SHACL Validation (Data Quality Constraints)

-The project includes an initial SHACL-based validation layer to ensure data quality in the knowledge graph.
+The project includes initial SHACL shapes to define data quality constraints for the knowledge graph.

 Currently implemented constraints:

 - Each Task must have exactly one `ex:performedBy` relationship
+- Each Decision must define:
+    - a condition (ex:condition)
+    - a true branch (ex:trueNext)
+    - a false branch (ex:falseNext)

-Future extensions will include validation of decision logic.
+Future extensions may include additional constraints for more complex process structures and validation rules.

 ## Motivation